bronson/vim-mode-next/docs/overview.md

 * Insert mode can be entered using `i`, `I`, `a`, `A`, `o`, or `O`.
 * Replace mode can be entered using `R`
   * Limitations:
-    * Backspace behaves like in insert mode, it doesn't undo the last typed character
     * Repeating with `.` may get a bit confused by multiple cursors or when more than one line was typed
 * Registers are a work in progress
   * What Exists: